-News of progress or decline
+A selection of articles indicating progress or

-in rights of women, worldwide.
+in the rights of women, primarily in

 Staff at this web site subscribe to many Internet news services.
 From time to time, when we see an item that demostrates progress, stagnation, or a reduction in women's rights from around the world, we will report them here.